 - Tissue retention extends biological effect duration

-- Reduced dosing frequency in long-term studies
+- Reduced administration frequency in long-term studies

 Comprehensive Research Applications